favu100/SimB-examples/README.md

 # SimB Examples

-SimB is a simulator built on top of ProB. <br>
+SimB is a simulator built on top of ProB.
 The modeler can write SimB annotations for a formal model to simulate it.<br>
 This repository contains formal methods with corresponding SimB annotations.<br>
 ProB2-UI (https://github.com/hhu-stups/prob2_ui) is required to use it.<br>